-In this paper, we consider max-min fair solutions, where the goal is to maximize the expected reward of the worst-off player.
-We provide a distributed algorithm that has provably order-optimal regret, with respect to the max-min value, and polynomial complexity in the number of agents.
-This improves prior art, which provided near-optimal regret order, but also had exponential dependence on the number of agents.
+where \(f(t)\) is any nondecreasing function diverging to infinity satisfying $\frac{f(k-1)}{f(k)} \to 1$.
+The dependence on the horizon is therefore near-logarithmic, while the dependence on the number of agents is polynomial.
+This improves over previous fair multi-player bandit algorithms that achieve near-logarithmic regret in \(T\) but have exponential dependence on the number of agents through a large Markov-chain state space.
+The \(T\)-dependence is essentially tight, since even the single-player stochastic multi-armed bandit problem has an \(\Omega(\log T)\) regret lower bound \cite{lai1985asymptotically}.
+This improves prior art, which provided a near-optimal regret order but also had exponential dependence on the number of agents.
 Moreover, the polynomial dependence makes the proposed technique attractive in large-scale problems.

+Interestingly, a simple variation of our learning algorithm provides a learning algorithm achieving any Pareto dominant allocation, through the use of weighting, similarly to the results of \cite{zehavi2013weighted}.